mamitech/laravel-sqs-subscriber/readme.md

 ## Add a new connector using `sqs-distributed` driver into your config/queue.php

 Now you will need a new queue connection using the new driver called `sqs-distributed` that is provided by this library.
+Please note that we are using `sqs-distributed` terms for the new driver here to get a sense that the message is published and consumed by different services instead of how laravel' original queue works - laravel original queue can only works if the publisher and subscriber comes from the same service.

 See example on the following section.

 # Example